Darsa

 We are interested in evaluating the following materials to provide a potential economic offer:

-- Silver oxide button cell batteries.
+- Silver oxide button batteries;